-• In the US despite net neutrality regulations, the American TSP T-Mobile maintains a scheme named "Binge-On", where subscribers can access services like Netflix, YouTube, and HBO in 480p video quality for free, whereas other internet traffic is metred regularly.
+• In the US, although there are some net neutrality regulations, the American TSP T-Mobile maintains a scheme named "Binge-On", where subscribers can access services like Netflix, YouTube, and HBO in 480p video quality for free, whereas other internet traffic is metred regularly.
 The US lacks the regulatory instruments to stop this discriminatory practice.
-Similarly Comcast offers Xfinity services for its users which is in direct competition with internet based companies such as Netflix but is treated exempt from data charges.